kelset/react-native-random-recipe-1/README.md

 Got any component you would like to get tested?
 Any idea how to make this better?
 Wanna partecipate?

-Drop me a line on [@kelset](https://twitter.com/Kelset) on Twitter, or a PR to this README.md for longer/more prolific ideas, discussions, feedback.
+Drop me a line on [@kelset](https://twitter.com/Kelset) on Twitter, or open an issue here, or even a PR to this README.md for longer/more prolific ideas, discussions, feedback.